Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 In conclusion, we recall that the analysis presented above is valid before the Ehrenfest time scale defined in Eq.~\eqref{eq_TEhr}.
 Over longer times entanglement entropies saturate, $S^\infty_A \propto \log N_A$.

-\summary{In fully connected systems, entanglement dynamics follow a semiclassical picture (before Ehrenfest time), which relates it to the squeezing of quantum fluctuations in phase space.
+\summary{In fully connected systems, entanglement dynamics is captured by a semiclassical picture (before Ehrenfest time), which relates it to the squeezing of quantum fluctuations in phase space.
 This relation generically predicts a logarithmic entanglement growth, in the absence of semiclassical chaos. }